-- · the advancement of scientific knowledge; - the development and application of science and technology in relation to the furtherance of the national well-being; - the adequacy, effectiveness and overall balance of scientific and technological activities in Australia; - the identification and support of new ideas in science and technology likely to be of national importance; - the practical development and application of scientific discoveries; - the fostering of scientific and technological innovation in industry; and

-• the means of improving efficiency in the use of resources by the application of science and technology.
+- the advancement of scientific knowledge; - the development and application of science and technology in relation to the furtherance of the national well-being; - the adequacy, effectiveness and overall balance of scientific and technological activities in Australia; - the identification and support of new ideas in science and technology likely to be of national importance; - the practical development and application of scientific discoveries; - · the fostering of scientific and technological innovation in industry; and - the means of improving efficiency in the use of resources by the application of science and technology.

 Australian Manufacturing Council (AMC): The AMC was established in 1977.
 New arrangements, enlarging the role of the Council were instituted by the incoming Government in 1983.
 The Council advises the Minister for Industry and Commerce on matters of concern to the manufacturing sector and acts as a forum for discussion and consultation on such matters.
+In conjunction with the AMC there are eleven Industry Councils covering all major areas of the manufacturing industry.